thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

 1. A bytecode frame, consisting of Tvix bytecode that evaluates compiled Nix code.
-2. A generator frame, consisting of some VM logic implemented in pure Rust code that can be *suspended* when it hits a point where the VM would previously need to recurse.
+2. A native frame, consisting of some VM logic implemented in pure Rust code that can be *suspended* when it hits a point where the VM would previously need to recurse.